Flood Advisory issued for Lincoln by NWS - News Break

 Flood Advisory issued for Lincoln by NWS

-Effective: 2021-06-26 07:49:00 CDT Expires: 2021-06-26 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
+Effective: 2021-06-25 19:26:00 CDT Expires: 2021-06-26 07:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
 Caution is urged when walking near riverbanks.
 Additional information is available at www.weather.gov.
-The next statement will be issued this evening at 745 PM CDT.
+The next statement will be issued Saturday morning at 730 AM CDT.
 Target Area: Lincoln The Flood Advisory continues for the following rivers in Nebraska North Platte River at North Platte affecting Lincoln County.
 For the North Platte River...including North Platte...elevated river levels are occurring and are forecast to continue the next several days.
-The Flood Advisory remains in effect The Flood Advisory continues for the North Platte River at North Platte. * Until further notice. * At 7:00 AM CDT Saturday the stage was 6.0 feet. * Action stage is 5.5 feet. * Flood stage is 6.0 feet. * Recent Activity...The maximum river stage in the 24 hours ending at 7:00 PM CDT Friday was 6.0 feet. * Impact...At 6.0 feet, Minor flood stage.
+The Flood Advisory remains in effect The Flood Advisory continues for the North Platte River at North Platte. * Until further notice. * At 7:00 PM CDT Friday the stage was 6.0 feet. * Action stage is 5.5 feet. * Flood stage is 6.0 feet. * Recent Activity...The maximum river stage in the 24 hours ending at 7:00 PM CDT Friday was 6.0 feet. * Impact...At 6.0 feet, Minor flood stage.
 Minor flooding begins in low lying and agricultural areas along the south bank of the North Platte River.
 Flooding of yards between the golf course and Buffalo Bill Campground are possible.
 Minor water intrusions into low lying areas of Cody Park in North Platte begins.
 People should use caution in the water and along the banks of the river, especially near Cody Park.alerts.weather.gov